Auto industry already feeling the pinch from Canadian bridge blockade

 The company lost $13.5 million in the third quarter last year after making a $34.4 million profit in the same period one year earlier.
 Briefing investors on the financial performance, Wildeboer offered a blunt verdict: “Q3 kind of sucked.”

-While conditions improved in the final three months of the year, new supply headaches are constantly emerging.
-Just last week, one of Wildeboer’s customers managed to secure the computer chips it needed but was forced to shut down for three days anyway because it couldn’t obtain enough vehicle headlights, Wildeboer said.
+Although conditions improved in the last three months of the year, new supply headaches are constantly emerging.
+Last week, one of Wildeboer’s customers managed to secure the computer chips it needed but was forced to shut down for three days anyway because it couldn’t obtain enough vehicle headlights, Wildeboer said.

 His U.S. plants are battling the same labor shortfall that afflicts other employers.
 European facilities are being hammered by high energy costs.
 Supplies of resin, used in injection-molded plastic parts, also remain scarce.